ndalmasso/spectra-fitting/README.md

 Here's a simple step-by-step guide to analyze your spectral data following the notebook "spectra_fit_analysis.ipynb".

 ### Step 1: Start with Your Data
 You need a spectrum file with emission lines already identified.
 Load your `.txt` file containing wavelengths, flux values, and the positions of detected emission lines.
-(Two different spectra given in "")
+(Two different spectra given in "/spectra" to play with)
 ```python
 import numpy as np
 import specfit